Circle City, Arizona

 Circle City is an unincorporated community and census-designated place (CDP) in Maricopa County, Arizona, United States, located 17 mi northwest of Surprise on U.S. Route 60.
 As of the 2020 census, the population was 522.

+History

-The development was built in the late 1950s by The Workmen's Circle, a Jewish fraternal and mutual aid society with roots in the socialist movement of the early 20th century, as a retirement community for its aging members.
+The development was built in the late 1950s by The Workmen's Circle, a Jewish fraternal and mutual aid society with roots in the socialist movement of the early 20th century.
+The group created the town as a retirement community for its aging members, but also welcomed anyone over the age of fifty to live in the community.
+The community welcomed people from all races and religions that were interested a decade before the Fair Housing Act was passed.
+Ben Schleifer, himself a Jewish immigrant and who created the nearby retirement community of Youngstown, was tasked with designing the community.

+Education

+It is in the Morristown Elementary School District.